Vermont Reach Up

 Reach First does the same for parents in short-term financial crisis who will likely no longer need help in four months or less.
 A cash benefit may be provided in a lump sum or in payments, based on the families’ needs.

-How do I apply for welfare in Vermont?
+How do I apply for Reach Up in Vermont?

-Application for Reach Up can be made online via myBenefits or in person at your local district office.
-To request for paper application, call (800) 479-6151.
+Applications for Reach Up can be made online via myBenefits or in person at your local district office.
+5 To request for paper application, call (800) 479-6151.

 After your application is filed, an interview will be arranged, either by phone or in person, to determine your eligibility.
 In most cases, you’re expected to attend an orientation as part of the application process.